kieladriano/ImageClassification/README.md

 #### finalmodel.py

 This is the python script used to generate the final model after the model selection process.
-This will yield the same result as the other model scripts as seen in the notebook
+This will yield the same result as the other model scripts as seen in the notebook:

+  * backend model layers
+  * metrics (loss, accuracy, validation loss , and validation accuracy) per epoch
+  * run time during model fitting
+  * saving weights/model

 #### modelpredict.py